wadmp/wadmp.github.io/src/gen3/docs/companies/billing/README.md

 ## Billing

 - If your company type is Premium, you are billed monthly.
-The billing are coming automatically on the Primary Contact Email at the company
+The billing is sent automatically to the Primary Contact Email at the company.

 ![Company contact](../../images/companies/primary-contact.png "Company contact")